Srijan-Petwal/snowy-escape/README.md

 >
 > I understand the current issues and what's causing them — thanks to the valuable feedback I’ve received (truly grateful!😄).
 >
-> I am learning quite a bit of stuff right now😓 but I do plan to expand and patch it.
+> I do plan to patch and expand it.
+But I am learning quite a bit of stuff right now😓.
->
 > Will definitely get back to it after I finish my current projects.
 ---